emolch/pyrocko/src/gf/README.md

 * The `pyrocko.gf.builder` module defines a common base for Green's function store builders.
 * The `pyrocko.gf.seismosizer` module provides high level synthetic seismogram synthesis.

-All classes defined in the `pyrocko.gf.*` submodules are imported into the `pyrocko.gf` namespace, so user scripts may simply use ``from pyrocko import gf`` or ``from pyrocko.gf import *`` for convenience.
+All classes defined in the `pyrocko.gf` submodules are imported into the `pyrocko.gf` namespace, so user scripts may simply use ``from pyrocko import gf`` or ``from pyrocko.gf import *`` for convenience.